Free-Macrame-Patterns.com Logo

 Tighten the knots so the net is flat against the glass globe, without any slack.

 Step 4: Move down 1-inch, and tie another row of the same knot you used in the previous step.
-Alternate the cords before you get started.
-That means you will use one strand from two different knots, which rest next to one another.

-Step 5: Repeat steps 3 and 4 until the net is close to the other end (top) of the globe.
-Make sure you alternate the cords each time.
+Step 5: Repeat steps 3 and 4 until the net is close to the top of the globe.

 Macrame Cord Divider